 Principal adjuster required for a new licence

 Before you apply for a new adjusting firm licence, you will need to select one person to act as the principal adjuster for your firm.
-This person would be authorized to conduct your official business, and act as the main point of contact for all of the adjusters working on behalf of your firm.
+This person would be authorized to conduct your official business, and act as the main point of contact for all adjusters working on behalf of your firm.

 • The principal adjuster must already hold a Full Adjuster Licence in Ontario.